Miguel-J/dolibarr_customfields/htdocs/customfields/README-CF.txt

 This module was created by Stephen Larroque for the Dolibarr project.

 You can either contact the author by mail <lrq3000 at gmail dot com> or on the github above or on the Dolibarr's forum (french or english).

+However please note that there is no guaranteed support for the Free edition of CustomFields.

 ===== FEATURES - WHAT IT CAN DO =====